tensorflow/tensorflow/CONTRIBUTING.md

    for the required packages.
-Alternatively, use the said [Docker images](https://hub.docker.com/r/tensorflow/tensorflow/tags/), e.g., `tensorflow/tensorflow:nightly-devel` and `tensorflow/tensorflow:nightly-devel-gpu` for development to avoid installing the packages directly on your system.
+Alternatively, use the said [Docker images](https://hub.docker.com/r/tensorflow/tensorflow/tags/), e.g., `tensorflow/tensorflow:nightly-devel` and `tensorflow/tensorflow:nightly-devel-gpu` for development to avoid installing the packages directly on your system (in which case remember to change directory from `/root` to `/tensorflow` once you get into the running container so `bazel` can find the `tensorflow` workspace).

    Once you have the packages installed, you can run a specific unit test in bazel by doing as follows: